 To install the particular transmitters in a 5800 system, one of two optional methods can be used.
-Option 1, whose procedure is described in general below, and in detail in PROGRAMMING THE SYSTEM on page 16, involves having the system learn each transmitter to be used in the system.
-Option 2, described below, involves the downloader, where the IDs can be entered manually at the office and then downloaded to an operating system.
+Option 1, whose procedure is described in general below, and in detail on page 22, involves having the system learn each transmitter to be used in the system.
+Option 2, described below, involves downloading software, where the IDs can be entered manually at the office and then downloaded to an operating system.